OSDG-IIITH/art-club-website/README.md

-# art-club-website
+# Desing
-Art Club website at IIIT-H
+Art Society website at IIIT-H

+> This branch contains the design information for the website